 There is no matching fund requirement for the CDBG program.
-However, the City utilizes local funding to cover the majority of the costs for infrastructure and facility projects in the CDBG Target Area.
-CDBG funds generally leverage local funds at a ratio of 1:3 for CDBG-based activities.
-Communities in Schools uses CDBG funds to leverage approximately \$3.50 in other funds for every CDBG dollar for CDBG-served and CDBG-eligible clients.
+However, the City utilizes local funding to cover the majority of the costs for infrastructure and facility projects in the CDBG Target Areas.
+PY 2021 CDBG funding will be used to cover \$309,861 drainage project along N. Wisconsin Avenue, with an estimated \$35,000 of PY 2020 carry over funds to be added to the project.
+This will be a 2-year project and additional funds from PY 2022 will be used next year to complete phase 2 of the project.
+The City's general funds will cover at least 50% of the cost over the two years.
+General funds are used for staff costs in the Finance, Public Works, and Planning Departments for managing the CDBG activities.
+Communities in Schools uses CDBG funds to leverage approximately \$3.50 in other funds for every CDBG dollar for CDBG-eligible clients.
 Interfaith Caring Ministries provides approximately \$4 for every \$1 in CDBG funds for its CDBG-eligible food pantry clients.
 Interfaith Caring Ministries utilizes other grants to provide emergency rent and utility assistance to approximately twice as many CDBG-eligible clients as CDBG-funding permits.
-However, ICM expects that the PY 2020 CDBG-CV funds that they have been awarded will cover approximately 75% of the COVID-19 related need.
-Clear Creek ISD will be utilizing the CDBG grant to cover the cost for therapeutic services for 14 of the roughly 40 League City students that are in need of services.
-They are seeking other funding for services to the remaining 26 CDBG-eligible children.